Volunteer With Madison County 4-H

 - 4-H Activity Leader/Helper.
 Leads or assists with a variety of activities within 4-H clubs or the county 4-H program.
 Chaperones 4-H events.
 Time commitment: varies, as needed.

 - Administrative/Managerial.
 Works behind the scenes.
 Depending on their skills and preferences, this volunteer may help with fundraising, event planning, managing social media, recruiting new volunteers, or judging 4-H projects.
 Time commitment: varies.

 - Advisory.
 The 4-H Program Committee is a team of community, civic, and 4-H leaders who work with the 4-H staff to guide and support the local program.
-Time commitment: Three meetings per year, 2-year term.
+Time commitment: Two meetings per year, 2-year term.

 Training: Once accepted, volunteers will receive training appropriate for their selected roles.
 4-H Club Leaders are required to attend at least 2 training sessions each year.